 A project developed by the Kipepeo Butterfly Farm in Gede has established a ready market for honey and other bee products.
 However, the expense of modern beehives and the lack of beekeeping skills, mean that many community members resort to more environmentally destructive practices to earn an income to support their families, such as timber extraction and charcoal production.

 Your gift will provide a Kenyan farmer with a beehive and training: the basic entrepreneurial skills to increase their income and reduce their dependence on unsustainable forest products.
 They will also be taught about the conservation value of the forest and its rich diversity of life.
-It holds two species of Globally Endangered birds, Sokoke Scops Owl and Clarke’s Weaver, which only occur in a few parts of East Africa.
-The woodlands are also important in winter for birds which breed in Europe, but are rapidly declining, including Cuckoo and Spotted Flycatcher.
+It holds two species of Globally Endangered birds, Sokoke Scops Owl Otus ireneae and Clarke’s Weaver Ploceus golandi, which only occur in a few parts of East Africa.
+The woodlands are also important in winter for birds which breed in Europe, but are rapidly declining, including cuckoo and Spotted Flycatcher Muscicapa striata.
 It is vital that their wintering grounds are protected.

 What do you get?

 Following checkout you will receive the links to download two versions of the e-card (one formatted for emailing, one for printing at home).
-For a card mailed either to you or the gift recipient, please add our free printed gift card to your basket.
+For a printed gift card mailed either to you or the gift recipient, please choose the appropriate shipping option from your basket or checkout page.
 You can personalize it with a message in the shop checkout.

 Delivery within the UK is free, but you may like to add an optional contribution to help us cover our costs.
 International delivery charges apply.